In Exercises 3–6, determine whether a normal sampling distributio... | Study Prep in Pearson+

 Textbook Question

 In Exercises 3–6, determine whether a normal sampling distribution can be used.
-If it can be used, test the claim.
+If it can be used, test the claim about the difference between two population proportions and at the level of significance .
+Assume the samples are random and independent.

 Verified video answer for a similar problem: